aws-samples/serverless-patterns/s3-sqs-lambda-bedrock-s3-cdk-python/README.md

-# Summarization: Using Amazon S3, Amazon SQS, AWS Lambda, and Amazon Bedrock\
+# GenAI summarization using Amazon S3, Amazon SQS, AWS Lambda, and Amazon Bedrock

 This pattern creates an Amazon S3 bucket that sends 'OBJECT_CREATED' events to an Amazon SQS queue.
 An AWS Lambda function receives the messages from the queue and invokes Amazon Bedrock to extract a summary and sentiment from the file.
 The result is stored in a different S3 bucket for consumption.
 This setup is particularly useful for obtaining a summary of conversations between customers and support associates.